sbmlteam/libsbml/README.txt

 The library is written in ISO standard C and C++ and currently provides an API for the languages C, C++, C#, Java, Perl, Python, Ruby, MATLAB and Octave.
-LibSBML is known to run on Linux, Windows, MacOS X and FreeBSD, but is portable and support for other platforms should be straightforward to implement.
+LibSBML is known to run on Linux, Windows, MacOS X, FreeBSD and Solaris, but is portable and support for other platforms should be straightforward to implement.

 LibSBML is entirely open-source and all specifications and source code are freely and publicly available.
 For more information about SBML,